TPopovich/LoL-a/recipes/004_working_with_home_dir_dot_files/sample_bashrc_defensive.md

   alias rm="rm -i"    # -i prevents overwriting files, use full path (/usr/bin/rm) to override fi

-# Most Unix/Linux tools will use vi/vim if not default is selected, here you can
+# Most Unix/Linux tools will use vi/vim if no default env variable is provided.
+Here you can
 # change EDITOR and VISUAL to another if you like.
 We set to vi (or vim if installed).
 # Visual tools on Unix historically have used either EDITOR or VISUAL so we set both.
 EDITOR=vi; export EDITOR